pymc-devs/pymc-examples/examples/gaussian_processes/HSGP.myst.md

 2. Reducing the computational burden.
 3. The `X` locations where predictions or forecasts will need to be made.

 At the end of this section, we'll give the rules of thumb given in [Paper].
 The best way to understand how to choose these parameters is to understand how `m`, `c` and `L` relate to each other, which requires understanding a bit more about how the approximation works under the hood.

++++

 ### How `L` and `c` affect the basis

++++

 Speaking non-technically, the HSGP approximates the GP prior as a linear combination of sinusoids.
 The coefficients of the linear combination are IID normal random variables whose standard deviation depends on GP hyperparameters (which are an amplitude and lengthscale for the Matern family).

-To see this, we'll make a few plots of the $m=3$ basis vectors and pay careful attention to how they behave at the boundaries of the domain.
+To see this, we'll make a few plots of the $m=3$ and $m=5$ basis vectors and pay careful attention to how they behave at the boundaries of the domain.
 Note that we have to center the `x` data first, and then choose `L` in relation to the centered data.
 It's worth mentioning here that the basis vectors we're plotting do not depend on either the choice of the covariance kernel or on any unknown parameters the covariance function has.

 ```{code-cell} ipython3
 # Our data goes from x=-5 to x=5